 This report was the basis of formation of our domestic violence act 2005 and stricter implementation of 498a.

-One fundamental point that these researchers has avoided was to address the domestic violence issue from gender neutral perspective and create a framework that investigates and punishes the criminal but not someone based on gender.
+One fundamental point that these researchers have avoided was to address the domestic violence issue from a gender-neutral perspective and create a framework that investigates and punishes the criminal but not someone based on gender.